MaverickJune/DCN_2024_FALL/README.md

 # DCN 2024 Fall Socket Programming Project
-Socket programming project created for SNU ECE 2024 Fall **Introduction to Data Communication Networks**
+Programming project created for SNU ECE 2024 Fall **Introduction to Data Communication Networks**

 Includes three socket applications:

 1. Echo server (Tutorial Project)
 2. HTTP server (Includes GET, POST, HTTP Authentication) Please refer to the included "[Project 1] Socket Programming.pdf" for project details for the HTTP server and the torrent application.
+3. WebRTC : On dev ...

 Below are some descriptions on the 2.
 HTTP server.
 A more detailed descriptions are available in the project PDF.